tylerhand1/portfolio/README.md

 # Tyler's Portfolio Website
 Welcome to the repository for my current portfolio website!
-The site acts as a showcase of my skills, education and pass project experiences.
+The site acts as a showcase of my skills, education and past project experiences.
 ## Technologies Used
-I utilized React and Vite to build an efficient single page application.
-To add and style content, I used HTML5 and CSS3.
-To implement a navigation bar and project menu, I used React Router.
+I utilized React, TypeScript, and Vite to build an efficient single page application.
+I structured and styled the site by employing HTML and CSS.
 ## Usage
 This site is live at [https://tylerhand.dev/](https://tylerhand.dev/) if you wish to check it out.<br>
 If you would like to run this site locally, please adhere to the following instructions:
-- Ensure you are using Node.js v20 at a minimum
+- Ensure you are using at least Node version 20
 - To install necessary node modules, execute `cd portfolio && npm i`
 - To run, execute `npm run dev`
 ## Feedback